drawpile/drawpile.github.io/_posts/2025-06-08-dev-update.markdown

 Lasso fills are previewed locally first, just like the flood fill tool.
 While this isn't really necessary to avoid "flashbanging" issues, it reduces the amount of data that needs to be sent over the network and makes quick undos instantaneous, so I think it makes sense to have.
 When you start another fill, switch tools, press the apply button or hit enter, the fill will become visible for everyone, so you normally shouldn't notice any difference.

 This was suggested by EvilKitty3 [on GitHub](https://github.com/drawpile/Drawpile/issues/324){:target="_blank"}, Juzeror[on Discord](https://drawpile.net/discord/){:target="_blank"} as well as Fallen, Geese and MorrowShore directly.
-It's backward compatible and available in sessions hsoted with Drawpile 2.2.
+It's backward compatible and available in sessions hosted with Drawpile 2.2.

 <video controls>
   <source src="{{ "/assets/vid/2025-06-08_lassofill.mp4" | relative_url }}" type="video/mp4"/>